nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:hugeberg.avif(A giant tabular iceberg floats in the Ilulissat Icefjord.)

-What you're seeing is _just the tip of the iceberg_.
+What you're seeing is (sorry) _just the tip of the iceberg_.
 Ninety percent of its volume is under the sea.
 The biggest of these stands at a hundred metres above the sea, and nine hundred metres below.

 ::image:bergsboat.avif(A boat on the bottom right for scale.)